prrraveen/wedding-theme/_posts/2011-10-29-blog-configuration.md

 category : category1
 featured: true
 tags : [permalinks, urls]
-title : Wedding cake
+title : Two of Us
-description: |
-  Learn how to configure URL formats, and add comments and analytics.
+description: ..
+So I stole his last name.
-image: /assets/images/post/shutterstock_113785513.jpg
+image: /assets/images/carousel/shutterstock_297611732.jpg
 ---

 The MoveIt! development team would like to wish you a very happy new year and bring new tidings.
 We have: